Structuring your UX Ops team: from one-person army to strategic powerhouse

 This stage is where org design really matters.

-• Centralized under D\design: Keeps Ops close to practice needs and cultural alignment.
+• Centralized under design: Keeps Ops close to practice needs and cultural alignment.

 • Cross-functional (design + product): Enables scale and shared metrics, but requires tight governance.